bnerDY/Kudotsu-Prototype/README.md

 ![alt tag](https://raw2.github.com/bnerDY/Kudotsu-Prototype/master/Demo-images/11.jpg)

-9.Create the bundle for JavaScript with corresponding css.
+9.Create the bundle for JavaScript and corresponding css.

 ##### FYI: I am not sure about why my connection to the MYSQL is ok, but I can not create table to store account information on the azure clearDB(MYSQL).
-Nevertheless, I provide the application using ADO.NET to show my database and SQL knowledge.
+Nevertheless, I provide the application using ADO.NET to show database and SQL on local machine.